 In his role, LaNeve is responsible for all marketing, sales, service, customer care and dealer relations for the Ford and Lincoln brands.
 He is focused on continuing to build the Ford brand through innovative new digital communications and transforming the retail experience for customers.

-He reports to Kumar Galhotra, group vice president and president, Ford North America.
+He reports to Kumar Galhotra, president, North America.

 LaNeve came to Ford after several years leading the company’s marketing and advertising agency, Global Team Blue, where he was chief operating officer since August, 2012.
 In this role, LaNeve led not only Team Detroit, which services the Ford brand in the U.S., but also the agency’s operations in London, Sao Paulo and Shanghai, as well as Hudson Rouge, the Lincoln agency in New York City.

 Prior to joining Team Detroit, LaNeve was senior executive vice president and chief marketing officer at Allstate Insurance in Chicago, a position he was named in October 2009.
 While at Allstate, he launched the widely acclaimed and award winning Mayhem campaign.